DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots

 \section{Abstract}

 In agricultural environments, viewpoint planning can be a critical functionality for a robot with visual sensors to obtain informative observations of objects of interest (e.g.,~fruits) from complex structures of plant with random occlusions.
 Although recent studies on active vision have shown some potential for agricultural tasks, each model has been designed and validated on a unique environment that would not easily be replicated for benchmarking novel methods being developed later.
-In this paper, hence, we introduce a dataset for more extensive research on \emph{Domain-inspired Active VISion in Agriculture \mbox{(DAVIS-Ag)}}.
-To be specific, we utilized our open-source ``AgML''~framework and the 3D~plant simulator of ``Helios'' to produce 502K~RGB images from 30K~dense spatial locations in 632~realistically synthesized orchards of strawberries, tomatoes, and grapes.
-In addition, useful labels are provided for each image, including~(1)~bounding boxes and (2)~pixel-wise instance segmentations for all identifiable fruits, and also (3)~pointers to other images that are \emph{reachable} by an execution of action so as to simulate the active selection of viewpoint at each time step.
-Using~\mbox{DAVIS-Ag}, we show the motivating examples in which performance of fruit detection for the same plant can significantly vary depending on the position and orientation of camera view primarily due to occlusions by other components such as leaves.
-Furthermore, we develop several baseline models to showcase the ``usage'' of data with one of agricultural active vision tasks---fruit search optimization---providing evaluation results against which future studies could benchmark their methodologies.
-For encouraing relevant research, our dataset is released online to be freely available at: \url{https://github.com/ctyeong/DAVIS-Ag}
+In this paper, we introduce a dataset, so-called \mbox{DAVIS-Ag}, for promoting more extensive research on Domain-inspired Active VISion in Agriculture.
+To be specific, we leveraged our open-source ``AgML''~framework and $3$D~plant simulator of ``Helios'' to produce $502$K~RGB images from $30$K~densely sampled spatial locations in $632$~synthetic orchards.
+Moreover, plant environments of strawberries, tomatoes, and grapes are considered at two different scales (i.e.,~Single-Plant and Multi-Plant).
+Useful labels are also provided for each image, including~(1)~bounding boxes and (2)~instance segmentation masks for all identifiable fruits, and also (3)~pointers to other images of the viewpoints that are \emph{reachable} by an execution of action so as to simulate active viewpoint selections at each time step.
+Using~\mbox{DAVIS-Ag}, we visualize motivating examples where fruit visibility can dramatically change depending on the pose of the camera view primarily due to occlusions by other components, such as leaves.
+Furthermore, we present several baseline models with experiment results for benchmarking in the task of target visibility maximization.
+Transferability to real strawberry environments is also investigated to demonstrate the feasibility of using the dataset for prototyping real-world solutions.
+For future research, our dataset is made publicly available online: \url{https://github.com/ctyeong/DAVIS-Ag}.